kaiorosa1/100-days-of-code/log.md

 ### Day 37: March 4, 2019

 **Today's Progress**: I've done a couple challenges and I intend to finish the Regex section today.
+Wirked for hours in FCC Challenges and followed the tutorial about the HTML Canvas.

 **Thoughts**: It's a lot but it's doable if you put in the time.
-I can't wait to start learn more and challenge myself with the projects ahead.
+I can't wait to start learn more and challenge myself with the projects ahead.Worked on Canvas and tomorrow I will start creating my mini project.

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/482e8079f87390eb41878852c740528122692624

 **Additional Link(s)** Tutorial I'm following to learn MTML5 Canvas: https://www.youtube.com/playlist?list=PLpPnRKq7eNW3We9VdCfx9fprhqXHwTPXL